Archives For November 30, 1999

 sudo update-grub

-Hibernate now works in my case after reboot.
-If not working for you, try regenerating initramfs via a new rule.
+Hibernation works in my case without this step!!
+If it’s NOT for you, try regenerating initramfs via a new rule.

 Firstly, open terminal (Ctrl+Alt+T) and run command to create a config file: